New Large Print Titles

 - Choose your preferred format: audio, e-text or braille.

 - Download books or receive home delivery by mail

-Creativebug is an art and craft education resource for web and mobile apps.
+Creativebug is an art and craft education resource.
 There are thousands of online video classes taught by leading instructors.
 Categories include:

 Kanopy is a video streaming platform for libraries with one of the largest and most unique collections in the world.
 It features more than 26,000 movies, documentaries, and indie and foreign films from hundreds of producers, including The Criterion Collection, The Great Courses, Kino Lorber, PBS and thousands of independent filmmakers.
 Browse by subjects to explore and expand your interests.

 Each library member receives 10 checkouts (play credits) per month.
 Kanopy Kids and the Great Courses require no play credits.

 KnowBC is the online portal for Harbour Publishing, an independent publisher based on the Sunshine Coast that focuses on British Columbian coastal history and culture.
 KnowBC features the Encyclopedia of British Columbia, along with essential publications and natural history field guides for the Pacific Northwest Coast, including